Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/agent_security.md

 #!/bin/bash

 # the encrypt program rely on openssl
-# You will be prompt to enter your password in clear as well as a key to encrypt the password.
+# You will be prompted to enter your password in clear as well as a key to encrypt the password.
 Be sure to remember the key you use as it is needed for the decrypting process.

 #encrypt: ask password and then ask for a passphrase
 read -s -p "Enter the password to encrypt: " CLEAR_PASSWORD